 Portofino is a very lovely village and harbour on the coast near Rapallo and to the north-west of the Cinque Terre coastal region of picturesque villages.
-The town is set in an attractive inlet and surrounded by the steep valley sides with their olive trees.
+The town is set in an attractive natural inlet and surrounded by steep valley sides covered with olive trees.

-If you are arriving in Portofino by car be sure to park on the edge of the town - driving in the narrow streets around the harbour is both impractical and stressful and in any case you won't find a parking space!
+If you are arriving in Portofino by car be sure to park in the car park on the edge of the town - driving in the narrow streets around the harbour is both impractical and stressful and in any case you won't find a parking space!

 Of course, being very scenic has a downside.
 Portofino has attracted the great and the good - and above all the wealthy - since the middle of the 20th century.
 It is sophisticated and elegant, busy and expensive, and a part of every 'guided tour' that passes along the coast of north-west Italy.

-Posh shops and upmarket restaurants battle for your attention, but if you have limited funds be cautious about casually sitting down on the terrace of a restaurant for a couple of glasses of wine without checking the price first.
+Behind the harbour posh shops and upmarket restaurants battle for your attention, but if you have limited funds be cautious about casually sitting down on the terrace of a restaurant for a couple of glasses of wine without checking the price first.
 Some of the restaurants are less expensive than others but none are very cheap.